-From watching the fireworks over the city skyline to spending the day at a beach party, there's no shortage of ways to celebrate the birthday of America on your trip to Los Angeles this July.
-Whether you're looking to enjoy a festive parade or want to enjoy some great music while watching a pyrotechnics display, you're sure to find something in this California city to enjoy.
+From watching the fireworks over the city skyline to spending the day at a beach party, there's no shortage of ways to celebrate the birthday of America.
+Whether you're looking for a festive parade or some great music while watching a pyrotechnics display, you're sure to find something in this California city to enjoy.

-If the following festivals, parades, and shows in Los Angeles, the West Side, South Bay, and Long Beach don't suit your needs, there are also plenty of Fourth of July events nearby in the LA Valleys and Canyons as well as in Orange County.
-Additionally, you can make your own party anywhere in the city, but it's important to keep in mind that setting off fireworks in most of Los Angeles County, including the beaches, is illegal.
+In addition to the festivals, parades, and shows in Los Angeles, the West Side, South Bay, and Long Beach, there are also plenty of Fourth of July events nearby in the LA Valleys and Canyons as well as in Orange County.
+Keep in mind that setting off fireworks in most of Los Angeles County, including the beaches, is illegal.

-AmeriFest events kick off at noon when the parking lot opens and tailgating begins (be sure to check guidelines if you plan to pre-party in the lot).
+AmeriFest events kick off at noon when the parking lot opens and tailgating begins ( check guidelines if you plan to pre-party in the lot).
 The Family Fun Zone, which includes activities, games, and contests for kids of all ages, opens at 2 p.m., but the main event doesn't start until 7 p.m.
-This year, musical performances include a Michael Jackson Tribute sing-a-long performed by American Idol winner Maddie Poppe.

 You will need to purchase tickets to attend, but you can buy them in person at the Box Office (cash only).
 You can also view the fireworks from outside the stadium, either by paying to park in the lot or by heading over to Levitt Pavilion, which has excellent views of the skyline and the stadium's firework display.

 Tucked away along the northwest coast of Los Angeles, the community of Pacific Palisades has hosted an annual parade each Independence Day since 1948.